Top seven questions relating to Reliance Bank transfer of equity

 Would you like us to prepare Declaration of Trust.
-If so are you happy to pay for the additional fee (beyond the Transfer of Equity fee)?
+If so are you willing to pay for the further fee (beyond the Transfer of Equity fee)?

-Important warnings to consider in in addition to the above Reliance Bank transfer of equity information :
+Information to consider in supplemental the above Reliance Bank transfer of equity Questions and Answers :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Reliance Bank conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.